Relocating with your child after separation

-“You should have a plan for contact,” says Michelle, “Especially if you will be relocating far away which will make it difficult for your child and former partner to maintain direct contact.”
+“You should have a plan for contact,” says Linda, “Especially if you will be relocating far away which will make it difficult for your child and former partner to maintain direct contact.”

 If you do intend moving far away, where regular direct contact will not be practical, then it can be helpful to utilise modern technology.
 Although no substitution for face-to-face contact, the use of video calls can be a better way to maintain regular indirect contact than just phone calls.
 Picture messaging should also be considered as sending photographs of the child or even photographs of their latest art homework can help your former partner and child connect.

 You will also need to look at the practicalities of how and when direct face-to-face contact will occur.
 It will be important for your child to physically spend time with their other parent.
 You should factor the cost and method of travel, how this will be paid for and who will be responsible for accompanying your child (if needed).
 If a direct train or flight route is available, it may mean contact can occur more easily and at a lower cost.
 It is also important to think about the actual venue of contact.
 If it is intended your former partner will travel to your new location, then think about if there is adequate affordable accommodation for them to stay while contact occurs.

 After researching the above, if you decide that relocation is still best then you should speak to your former partner and seek their consent to the move.
 If they hold parental responsibility and will not consent to your relocation plans, then you should speak to a solicitor who can advise you if your former partner holds parental responsibility as well as the appropriateness and requirements for mediation in your circumstances.